La Soledad

 La Soledad is a beautiful farm that sits on the slopes of Hunahpú Volcano (also called Agua in Spanish) in the heart of Antigua.
 The estate is owned by Ana Lucia Zelaya and her husband Rony Asensio.
 The two make a dynamic coffee duo—Ana Lucia is a fourth-generation coffee producer from a well-established and long-standing coffee producing family.
 Her husband, Rony, also comes from coffee-producing heritage and is a talented, passionate and meticulous farmer who works incredibly hard to produce great coffee.
 He owns and manages several farms, and takes great pride in doing things to the highest standard.

 La Soledad was originally part of the larger Finca Santa Clara, founded in 1908 by Lucia’s great-grandfather, Sr. Luis Pedro Aguirre Matheu.
 His farm was passed down through the generations until the late 1990s when the farm was finally divided between the four children of Ricardo Zelaya Aguirre.
-At this time, Lucia and Rony acquired a small section of the farm and called it ‘La Soledad’.
+At this time, Lucia inherited a small section of the farm and called it ‘La Soledad,’ with husband Rony looking after operations.

-Rony maintains a strict coffee pruning regimen at La Soledad, removing around a third of the coffee branches each year to help combat disease and ensure efficient production.
+Rony also maintains a strict coffee pruning regimen at La Soledad, removing around a third of the coffee branches each year to help combat disease and ensure efficient production.
 This pruning program is part of a broader, integrated farm management program that has seen a dramatic decrease in the reliance on chemical inputs for the farm.
+Soil health is key in Rony’s agricultural practices, as he believes “the soil has to be above everyone, even the owner or manager of the farm.
+That’s why I’m very conservative and try to stay as close to organic as possible.”

 ABOUT ANTIGUA GUATEMALA